DylanDrechsel/code-every-day/log.md

 **O'reilly Learning Online (o_reilly/data_structures/linked-list)**:

-<h4><b>coding-a-linked-list</b></h4>: Learned the very basics about how to code a linked list.
+**coding-a-linked-list**: Learned the very basics about how to code a linked list.
 A node in a linked list will always have 2 elements, the data called "data", and a refrences to the next node called "next".
 Because of this we have a traverse the linked list differently than we would a list or array.
 Luckily there is a basic structure that can be used alot.

 ```
 let current = node